-The overall cost to produce a completed printed circuit board can be broken down into several basic categories: the cost of manufacturing the blank PCB, the cost of components, the assembly costs, and the cost of testing.
+The overall cost to produce a completed printed circuit board can be broken down into several basic categories: the cost of manufacturing the blank PCB layout, the cost of components, the assembly costs, and the cost of testing.
 That last one, the cost of testing the completed board, can comprise as much as 25% to 30% of the total cost of producing the entire product.
-Best practices for DFT is key.
+Best practices for Printed Circuit Board DFT is key.

 By designing a product to have the highest test coverage and the ability to isolate faults quickly regarding both PCB manufacturing errors and component failures, DFT becomes paramount in designing for profitability.
 What are some design best practices to follow to ensure your board has the highest test coverage?
 Let’s take a look.

 Design for Testing (DFT) Tip: Always Plan Ahead